isomerpages/mccy-iccs/_latest/Feature: Hanadi Doleh's Interfaith Journey.md

 ![](/images/Hanadi_3.jpg)
 <font color = "grey"><font size="-1">Hanadi Doleh (right) with then-New York City Comptroller Scott Stringer receiving a commendation in June 2019 for outstanding advocacy on behalf of NYC’s growing Muslim community.
 (Picture courtesy of Hanadi Doleh)</font></font>

+**How did you find ICCS 2022?
+Were there any lessons or observations that you gleaned from your time in Singapore?
+What were some interesting anecdotes or highlights you'd like to share?**

+Attending the ICCS 2022 was an amazing experience; from traveling 19 hours nonstop and landing in a beautiful country to attending an 800+ person conference.
+It is in fact an experience I still rave about.
+The people, the food and country were astounding.
+While attending ICCS 2022, I was lucky enough to meet people from all around the world who are doing very similar work as myself.
+I must say that my biggest highlight was meeting with Deputy Prime Minister Lawrence Wong and sharing who I am and the work I do in New York City.

+Another highlight worth mentioning is that I was interviewed as a conference attendee and my interview was shared at the end of the conference with the audience.
+Hearing the cheers and applause brought me tears of immense joy.
+I am only just some girl from New York City being cheered on for her words and presence and with that, ICCS 2022 was one of the greatest experiences of my life.